-The California High School Proficiency Examination
+The California Proficiency Program

-Eligible students can earn the legal equivalent of a high school diploma by passing the California High School Proficiency Examination (CHSPE).
-The examination assesses proficiency in the basic reading, writing, and mathematics skills taught in public high schools.
-If a student passes the examination, the California State Board of Education will award the student a Certificate of Proficiency, which by State law is equivalent to a high school diploma (although not equivalent to completing all coursework required for regular graduation from high school).
+Eligible students can earn the legal equivalent of a high school diploma by passing the California Proficiency Program (CPP).
+The examination assesses proficiency in the basic language arts, and mathematics skills to measure proficiency.
+If a student passes the examination, the California State

+Board of Education will award the student a Certificate of Proficiency, which by State law is equivalent to a high school diploma (although not equivalent to completing all coursework required for regular graduation from high school).
 All persons and institutions controlled by California law that require a high school diploma for any purpose must accept the certificate as satisfying the requirement.
 Although Federal government agencies are not bound by state laws, the U.S. Civil Service Commission has ruled that the Certificate of Proficiency shall be accepted in applications for Federal civilian employment.
 Military service policies vary greatly.
 Check with a recruiter for details.

-Passing the CHSPE does not exempt the student from attending school unless the student is at least 16 years old and has verified parent/guardian permission to stop attending school.
-Many students who pass the CHSPE continue to attend school.
-State law provides that, if the student leaves school after passing the CHSPE and is no more than 18 years old, the student may re-enroll in the district in which the student was registered with no adverse consequences.
+Passing the CPP does not exempt the student from attending school unless the student is at least 16 years old and has verified parent/guardian permission to stop attending school.
+Many students who pass the CPP continue to attend school.
+State law provides that, if the student leaves school after passing the CPP and is no more than 18 years old, the student may re-enroll in the district in which the student was registered with no adverse consequences.
 If the student re-enrolls and then leaves school again, the student may be denied readmittance until the beginning of the following semester.
-Contact the school's guidance counselor or school administrator for further information and details about leaving school after passing the CHSPE.
+Contact the school's guidance counselor or school administrator for further information and details about leaving school after passing the CPP.

-Dropping out of school after registering for the CHSPE or while awaiting results is unlawful for those under 18 years of age.
+Dropping out of school after registering for the CPP or while awaiting results is unlawful for those under 18 years of age.
 It may also result in failing grades for courses in which the student is enrolled.